 Better Buses GM

-Campaign for the re-regulation of buses in Greater Manchester.
-Part of what the GM Mayor, Andy Burnham wants to do, but he needs community support (and pressure), particularly given that the bus companies are doing their best to oppose the plan.
+Campaign that helped win the fight for the re-regulation of buses in Greater Manchester.
+This is now in the GM Mayor’s work programme.
 Re-regulation means we can plan for the bus services we need – an essential tool in ending the dominance of the private car.